 Inclusive Economy Overview

 Our inclusive economy strategy builds on two decades of work with our member companies and partners to integrate human rights, responsible workplace practices (such as living wages), robust stakeholder and community engagement, and transparent reporting into business practices.

-Exclusion carries significant risks to operational efficiency, social license to operate, supply chain continuity, social and political stability, and the overall health of the economy.
-By contrast, inclusion drives innovation and expands market opportunity, mitigates risks, improves operating environments, and promotes long-term growth and a strong middle class.
+Inequality and economic exclusion carry significant risks to operational efficiency, social license to operate, supply chain continuity, social and political stability, and the overall health of the economy.
+By contrast, corporate action to support a more inclusive economy ensures a stable operating environment, responds to stakeholder concerns, expands market opportunity, and mitigates regulatory risk and uncertainty.

 - Create good jobs that enable strong livelihoods

 - Provide access to critical products and services

 - Engage communities and governments to enable inclusive economic growth